-Options granted to date under the 2003 Plan generally expire within five years of the grant date unless extended by the compensation committee.
+Options granted to date under the 2003 Plan generally expire within five years of the grant date unless extended as provided by the plan.
 Options may be exercised only if vested and provided that the holder is employed by us or provides us services continuously from the time of granting of the option until the date of exercise.
 However, if termination of employment is without cause, vested options may be exercised for a period of 90 days from the date of termination of employment; and if termination is the result of death or disability, vested options may be exercised for a period of 12 months after the date of termination.
-In addition, the compensation committee may extend the exercise period of options held by employees whose employment was terminated for a period not exceeding their expiration date.
+In addition, the board or a compensation committee may extend the exercise period of options held by employees whose employment was terminated for a period not exceeding their expiration date.

 The 2003 Plan does not provide for acceleration of the vesting period upon the occurrence of certain corporate transactions.
-However, the compensation committee may provide in individual option agreements that if the options are not substituted or exchanged by a successor company, then the vesting of the options shall accelerate.
+However, the board or a compensation committee may provide in individual option agreements that if the options are not substituted or exchanged by a successor company, then the vesting of the options shall accelerate.